Kevin Clifton

-Kevin James Clifton (born 13 October 1982) is an English professional dancer and actor who was a professional dancer on the BBC TV series Strictly Come Dancing, having previously worked as an assistant choreographer.
+Kevin James Clifton (born 13 October 1982) is an English professional dancer and actor, who was a professional dancer on the BBC TV series Strictly Come Dancing, having previously worked as an assistant choreographer.
 He has also featured on Burn the Floor.
-He was given the nickname "Kevin from Grimsby" by Sir Bruce Forsyth.
+He was given the nickname "Kevin from Grimsby" by Bruce Forsyth.

-On 15 December 2018, Clifton won the sixteenth series of Strictly with his celebrity partner Stacey Dooley, who has been his girlfriend since 2019.
-He appeared in every year's final from when he joined the show in 2013, with the exception of 2017 and 2019.
-He announced on 6 March 2020 that he was leaving the show, saying that he wanted to focus on "other areas of his career."
+Clifton appeared on Strictly Come Dancing from 2013 to 2019, appearing in every final except series fifteen and seventeen.
+Clifton won the sixteenth series with his celebrity partner Stacey Dooley, with whom he has been in a relationship since 2019.
+In March 2020, Clifton announced that he would not be returning to Strictly, saying that he wanted to focus on "other areas of his career."

+Since leaving Strictly, Clifton has appeared in multiple stage productions including the UK tours of Strictly Ballroom and Chicago.

 Early life

-Clifton started dancing ballroom and Latin as a child in his home village of Waltham, near Grimsby, taught by his parents, former World Champions Keith and Judy Clifton.
+Clifton started dancing ballroom and Latin as a child in his home village of Waltham, in the town of Grimsby, taught by his parents, former World Champions Keith and Judy Clifton.

 He competed nationally and internationally as a child initially partnering his sister Joanne.
 Later, when they both chose to move on to different partners he chose Latin as his primary dance style so as not to directly compete against his sister.
+He later became Youth World Number 1 in Latin.

+Dance

-He was a Youth World Number 1 and four time British Latin Champion and won International Open titles in Italy, Germany, Spain, Portugal, Sweden, Japan, France, Hong Kong, Taiwan, Singapore, Slovenia, Slovakia, Finland and Belgium.
+Clifton is a four-time British Latin Champion and won 14 International Open titles in Italy, Germany, Spain, Portugal, Sweden, Japan, France, Hong Kong, Taiwan, Singapore, Slovenia, Slovakia, Finland and Belgium.
 At the time of his retirement from competitive dancing in 2007, he was ranked 7th in the world.

-Career

-In 2010, Clifton made his musical theatre debut in Dirty Dancing The Musical at the Aldwych Theatre in London's West End, where he partnered BBC1's So You Think You Can Dance winner, Charlie Bruce.
 From January 2008 to June 2013, Clifton and his future wife Karen Hauer were principal dancers of the Burn The Floor Dance Company, performing in the show's record breaking Broadway run, as well as starring at the Shaftesbury Theatre in London's West End.
-He also performed with the show in Japan, Australia, South Africa and the United States, as well as making guest appearances on Dancing with the Stars in the United States and So You Think You Can Dance in the Netherlands.
 They rejoined Burn The Floor as principal dancers for a short tour of Australia and Japan in Spring 2014.

-He appeared on Series 5 of Hacker Time.
+In August 2017, Kevin and Karen Clifton announced they would be touring the UK again in 2018 with their theatre tour 'Kevin and Karen Dance', following their first nationwide tour in 2017.